The Bruja's Guide to Tarot

 The Kings

-The Kings represent the full maturation of the Knights and rule alongside the Queens as equals of their different realms.
+The Kings represent the full maturation of the Knights and rule alongside the Queens as equals in their different realms.
 Where the Queens reign over the inner world, the Kings rule over the outer world.
 They represent maturity and authority, a strong leader who protects and supports those under his care.
 The Kings are the epitome of healthy masculinity (again, regardless of gender, as we all have masculine aspects to our nature).

 Their dark side would include being overly authoritarian or, like the Swords, so logical that they ignore important wisdom of the imaginative or emotional realms, which is what makes the Queens a good balance force for them (and vice versa).